-In order to access the EHRM Audiology Workstations system, a user must first have granted access to the Joint EHR system, based on the Need-to-Know principle.
-As part of FISMA compliance, relevant access controls, identification and authentication controls, and personnel security controls have been designed and implemented for the system.
+In order to access EMAP mobile applications, each user must first have VA credential (PIV card) and also must be granted access to the Joint EHR system, based on the Need-to-Know principle.
+As part of FISMA compliance, relevant access controls, identification and authentication controls, personnel security controls have been designed and implemented for both the GFE mobile device and the mobile applications.